OndrejSlamecka/PA093/readme.md

 visualization:

 * Gift wrapping algorithm for convex hull,
+* Graham scan algorithm for convex hull,
+* an algorithm for triangulating convex polygons,
 * (to be continued soon).

 This project uses the Processing framework with Python mode.